AbiWord/abiword/src/pkg/iomega_activedisk/win/SystemFiles/AbiSuite/readme.txt

 AbiWord is not only a fully-featured multilingual word processor, it is also a cross- platform application: it was designed to work well on multiple types of computers and operating systems.
-At the present time, AbiWord is supported on Windows (Windows 95 – Windows XP), Linux (including Intel and Alpha), a variety of other UNIX-like systems (including Solaris, and *BSD), BeOS, QNX and MacOS X.
+At the present time, AbiWord is supported on Windows (Windows NT – Windows XP), Linux (including Intel and Alpha), a variety of other UNIX-like systems (including Solaris, and *BSD) and MacOS X.

 * Latest Version and Additional Downloads